Transradial Cardiac Catheterization

 There are many reasons you might need this procedure.
 You may need it if you are having

 chest pain.
-The procedure can show whether the heart’s arteries have become blocked
+The procedure can show if the heart’s arteries have become blocked because

-because of coronary artery disease.
-It also helps your healthcare provider determine
+of coronary artery disease.
+It also helps your healthcare provider create a treatment

-If you have a known blockage in a coronary artery, you may need a cardiac catheterization
+If you have a known blockage in a coronary artery, you may need a procedure called

-using a technique called coronary angioplasty.
-Your provider attaches a balloon to
+percutaneous cardiac intervention.
+Your provider attaches a balloon to the tip of

-the tip of the catheter.
-When the balloon is in place, it's inflated and presses the
+the catheter.
+When the balloon is in place, it's inflated and presses the plaque to

-plaque to the side of the blood vessel.
+the side of the blood vessel.
 That increases blood flow through the artery.
+A stent

 Healthcare providers also use cardiac catheterization to do other procedures on the

 heart.
-For example, they can use it to open a narrowed heart valve.
+For instance, they can use it to open a narrowed heart valve.
 It's less invasive

 than open heart surgery.

-If you need cardiac catheterization, your healthcare provider may recommend the transradial
+If you need cardiac catheterization, your healthcare provider may advise the transradial

 type.
 The transradial approach may have a mildly lower risk for complications compared